 Why you will love this recipe:

-- It’s seasoned just like regular shrimp, so these vegetarian shrimp end up tasting almost identical to the real thing.
-Oyster mushrooms provide the perfect texture and a crispy coating gives them an amazing crunch, just like traditional fried shrimp or coconut shrimp.
+- The taste!
+It’s seasoned just like regular shrimp, and has the texture of real shrimp so these vegetarian shrimp end up tasting almost identical to the real thing.

-- This vegan shrimp substitute can be baked, fried, or cooked in your air fryer and are so versatile depending on what cooking method you prefer.
+- These homemade vegan shrimp can be baked, fried, or cooked in your air fryer so you can use whatever cooking method you prefer.

 - You can easily make this shrimp recipe gluten free since everything is made from scratch.